robofinch/generic-container/crates/generic-container/README.md

 }
 ```

-Such a trait could be referred to as a "container kind trait" (with implementations being
+Such a trait is called a "container kind trait" (with implementations being "container kinds", just
-"container kinds", just as implementations of the container traits are "containers").
+as implementations of the container traits are "containers").
+Relevant characteristics for a
-Relevant characteristics for a container kind's container include the eight container traits,
+container kind's container include the eight container traits, `Send + Sync` bounds (possibly only
-`Send + Sync` bounds (possibly only when `T` is `Send + Sync`, or just `Send`), [`Dupe`],
+when `T` is `Send + Sync`, or just `Send`), [`Dupe`], whether the GAT allows `T` to be unsized, and
-whether the GAT allows `T` to be unsized, and `Debug` bounds.
+`Debug` bounds.

-Unfortunately, creating one container kind trait for each combination of bounds requires
+Not every conceivably-useful container kind trait is provided, as there would be exponentially-many
-exponentially many traits, and creating simple container kind traits that can be combined into
+such traits.
+Note also that creating simple container kind traits that can be combined into
 more complicated bounds does *work*, but not well.
 A container kind should set the GAT of each
 container kind trait it implements to the same container type; this *can* be asserted or
 required with Rust's type system, but the trait solver doesn't understand it very well.
 Such
 container kind traits would likely not be pleasant to use.

-As such, container kind traits are not provided here; you should create traits with GATs
-as needed.
+When the `kinds` feature is enabled, container kinds and container kind traits for common sorts of
+containers are provided.
+They do not use [`Dupe`] bounds, and do not mess with type-equality
+shenanigans that confuse the trait solver.

 # Features